VediYD/nebulous-reward/README.md

 when deciding how to structure the code files.
 For example, gradient bandit algorithm is provided under tabular solution so the code that implements gradient bandit method will be given under `/nebulous_reward/botforge/tabular/gradient_bandit.py` and so on.

+### Dumb Methods
+The first addition to this repository is a dumb bot that simply selects an action based on the average reward associated with that action. `/nebulous_reward/botforge/dumb/average_joe.py`.
+It simply selects the action based on epsilon greedy over action value function based on average reward for taking an action, regardless of everything else.